 When it comes to the hardware, all Honor phones offer microSD storage expansion, which is a good starting point.

-There are a few Qualcomm phones - the lower end models, the 6A, 7A and 7C.
-But the other devices all use Kirin processors.
-We've found these to be good, especially at the top end.
+There are a few Qualcomm phones - the lower end models, the 7A and 7C.
+But most of the other devices all use Kirin processors, except the 7S that uses MediaTek.
+We've found the Kirin devices to be good, especially at the top end.

 Here's how the hardware breaks down, then we'll tell you what it means.